 Whoever wants to understand the case of Jeffrey Epstein—whoever wants to grasp how a man facing dozens of witness statements, police photos, DNA evidence, victim lists, and search warrants could still evade a federal trial—must go back to the beginning.
 Not to Manhattan in 2019.
 Not to the cell where he died.
 But back to Florida.
 To the year 2007.
 To that first case, which today stands as a textbook example of institutional failure, political interference, and a systemic betrayal of victims.
 And which we have reconstructed in every detail.
 Because nothing about this deal was inevitable.
 Nothing about this agreement was legally necessary.
 It was the result of a power structure that eluded public scrutiny.
 We analyzed internal memos, correspondence, draft indictments, witness notes, and the original versions of the settlement documents.
 Anyone asking why Epstein remained free for so long will not find the answer in New York—but in Miami.
 In May 2006, the U.S. Attorney’s Office takes over the case.
 Months earlier, police in Palm Beach had searched Epstein’s mansion and found evidence of the systematic abuse of underage girls: appointment books, massage tables, surveillance equipment, and hundred-dollar bills in the drawers.
 When Marie Villafaña, Assistant U.S. Attorney for the Southern District of Florida, reviews the file, she recommends a federal indictment.
 In internal emails, she warns of the “networked structure” Epstein used to systematically recruit young girls from vulnerable backgrounds.

-But already in the fall of 2006, Epstein’s attorneys begin to undermine the proceedings.
-They arrange informal meetings with senior prosecutors, visit Alexander Acosta, the head of the U.S. Attorney’s Office, privately in his office.
-Names like Kenneth Starr, Jay Lefkowitz, Roy Black, and Alan Dershowitz appear on the visitor logs.
-The meeting requests are urgent.
-The defense demands that no federal indictment be filed.
-When that does not immediately succeed, they introduce new conditions: a state-level resolution, criminal immunity for Epstein and his associates, and complete confidentiality.
-During this phase, a key piece of evidence disappears - a computer containing Epstein’s appointment calendars, emails, and photos.
-Police had failed to secure it during an earlier attempt before a search warrant was issued.
-When Villafaña tries to obtain a new warrant in the spring of 2007, the Department of Justice refuses to provide support.
-The defense denies that the computer exists or contains evidence.
-No one pushes further.
+But as early as the fall of 2006, Epstein’s attorneys began working to undermine the case.
+They arranged informal meetings with senior prosecutors and visited Alexander Acosta, head of the U.S. Attorney’s Office, privately in his office.
+Names such as Kenneth Starr, Jay Lefkowitz, Roy Black, and Alan Dershowitz appeared on visitor logs.
+The requests for meetings were persistent.
+The defense demanded that no federal indictment be filed.
+When that did not happen immediately, they introduced new terms: a state-level resolution that would grant criminal immunity to Epstein and those around him, along with complete confidentiality.
+During this period, a key piece of evidence disappeared: a computer containing Epstein’s appointment books, emails, and photographs.
+Police had failed to secure it during an initial visit before a search warrant was issued.
+That raised questions about the investigative work of the local police department, in which Michael Reiter was institutionally involved at the time.
+When Villafaña sought a new search warrant in the spring of 2007, the Justice Department declined to support the effort.
+The defense denied that the computer existed or contained evidence.
+No further action was taken to pursue it.

 On June 1, 2007, the U.S. Attorney’s Office proposes a plea deal: two years in state prison, a guilty plea to state charges, registration as a sex offender.
 The defense rejects the offer.
 On July 26, Acosta presents the final terms in an internal meeting: no federal indictment.
 Two years in a Florida state facility.
 No public disclosure of the deal.
 No notification to the victims.
 What follows is a legal disarmament process.
 The sentence is reduced without written justification to 20 months, then to 18 months.
 An internal email from Jeffrey Sloman, Acosta’s deputy, documents the development: “Epstein is willing to accept 20 months.”
 Then: “We are working on a solution that allows 18 months.”
 Who made the proposal remains unclear.
 There is no memo.
 No written decision.
 In parallel, the defense demands immunity for additional individuals.
 The agreement text includes a clause stating that the government “will not institute criminal charges against potential co-conspirators.”
 Specifically meant are: Ghislaine Maxwell, Sarah Kellen, Lesley Groff, Adriana Ross, Nadia Marcinkova.
 All appear in the investigative files.
 None is ever charged - until many years later.